 - 'You can have a fully democratic commenting space, or you can have intelligent conversations - but, generally speaking, you can’t have both' .

-The issue of commenting concerns many in the world of Internet writing and those who desire open but fair democratic debate.
-It does however divide people who may feel equally passionately about free speech, yet who think differently about the need to control (or censor?) commenting.
+The issue of commenting worries many in the world of Internet writing and those who desire open but fair debate.
+It does however divide people who may all feel passionately about free speech, yet think differently about the need to control (or censor?) commenting.

 An increasing number of journalists, website administrators and web page compilers believe that the standard of on-line debate has deteriorated over the years, and that something needs to be done by all who own web sites or write web pages .

-According to Tim Adams, writing in 'The Observer', Internet discussions have a tendency to become more and more polarised and extreme as mild prejudices become exaggerated and one post tries to outdo another.
-Each time the feedback becomes more extreme, so this extremism becomes more normal and 'acceptable' .
+Tim Adams, writing in 'The Observer', wrote that Internet discussions have a tendency to become more and more polarised as mild prejudices become exaggerated and one post tries to outdo another.
+And as the feedback becomes more extreme, so extremism becomes more normal and more acceptable .

-Of course extremism is a matter of opinion - those whom I would call extreme may regard themselves as moderate in the context of the country in which they live or the subject under discussion.
+Of course extremism can be a matter of opinion - those whom I would call extreme may well regard themselves as moderate in the context of the politics of the country in which they live.
 But if 'extremism' can be a matter of opinion, 'abuse' certainly shouldn't be.

-Jimmy Wales, the co-founder of Wikipedia, believes strongly in some policed restraint over abusive comments, encouraged in part at least by the case of the Internet technology blogger, Kathy Sierra, who got involved in a discussion / disagreement on-line.
+Jimmy Wales, who is the co-founder of Wikipedia, believes strongly in some policed restraint over abusive comments, encouraged in part at least by the case of the Internet technology blogger, Kathy Sierra, who got involved in a discussion which bacame a disagreement on-line.
 Subsequently she was targeted by an anonymous hate campaign posting gross images of her on-line, as well as death threats on various sites.
 She later wrote on her own blog: